tldr-pages/tldr/pages/linux/apx-stacks.md

 `apx stacks import --input {{path/to/stack.yml}}`

-- Export the stack configuration (Note: the output flag is optional):
+- Export the stack configuration (Note: the output flag is optional, it is exported to the current working directory by default):

 `apx stacks export --name {{string}} --output {{path/to/output_file}}`